ralphdalmeida/feed/README.md

 Engineering Assignment

 The app displays a feed of images with captions using the 500px API.
 It supports automatic paging as the user scrolls down.
-It uses these libraries: Retrofit, Gson, RxAndroid, and Picasso.
+It uses these libraries: Retrofit, Gson, RxAndroid, and Glide (replace Picasso).